AbirxAthena/Sem-3rd/README.md

 Directory: `digital_electronics`

 Electrify your coding experience with Digital Electronics! ⚡ Explore the directory for electrifying circuit implementations, projects that sparkle, and documentation that lights up the coding world.

+## College Information 🏛️

+This code extravaganza is happening at the prestigious Govt Engineering College, Ajmer.
+Let's infuse the code with the spirit of our college and make this semester a memorable one!

 ## Additional Information 🚀